Buffalo Wings

 Chicken wings baked and coated with buffalo sauce and topped with black pepper and minced parsley.

-Tips for crispy buffalo wings
+Tips for the crispiest baked wings

 Boneless buffalo wings